-The development of activities and buildings in this sub-zone will be managed through the District Plan to accommodate commercial, mixed use, tourism and higher density residential activities.
+The development of activities and buildings in this sub-zone will be managed through the District Plan to accommodate visitor accommodation, a convention centre, commercial, mixed use, tourism, public spaces and higher density residential activities.
+Commercial activities that are established in association with these predominant uses are also provided for.
 High quality urban form will be achieved via urban design, and bulk and location provisions.